 Instead of getting down, Kevin got down to work.

-• How Kevin took bold action to find a fill-in artist.
+• How Kevin recovered from losing his artist collaborator and took bold action to find a replacement.

 • How he grew his audience between issues—and during the dreaded Kickstarter dead zone.